llkks0/RTSH26_hackathon/adaptive_image_generation_design_doc.md

 - Asset selection for ImageGen
   - Given a new prompt:
     - Find its embedding.
-    - Compute cosine similarity against AssetEmbedding.
+    - Compute cosine similarity against Asset.embedding for all assets.
     - Select top K assets.
   - These assets can be:
     - Used directly in composing the generation prompt.